-Hydro One has an agreement with Inergi LP for the provision of back-office and IT outsourcing services, including supply chain, pay operations, IT, and finance and accounting services.
-The agreement expires on February 28, 2021 for IT services and expires on October 31, 2021 for supply chain services.
-The agreement for pay operations, and for finance and accounting services was extended in October 2020 and now expires on December 31, 2021.
-In February 2021, Hydro One entered into an agreement for information technology services with Capgemini Canada Inc., which expires on February 29, 2024, and includes an option to extend for two additional one-year terms at Hydro One's discretion.
-Effective January 1, 2022, Ceridian Canada Ltd. will replace Inergi LP as the new provider of pay operations for a five-year term.
+Hydro One had an agreement with Inergi for the provision of IT and back-office outsourcing services, including supply chain, finance and accounting and payroll services.
+The agreement expired on February 28, 2021 for IT services and October 31, 2021 for supply chain services.
+The provision of finance and accounting and payroll services under the Inergi contract terminated on December 31, 2021.
+A new agreement with Inergi was entered into for the provision of management oversight of the payroll employees transferred to Hydro One for a one-year period effective January 1, 2022.
+In February 2021, Hydro One entered into a three-year agreement for IT services with Cappemini Canada Inc., which expires on February 29, 2024, and includes an option to extend for two additional one-year terms at Hydro One's discretion.
+This agreement resulted in commitments of \$143 million over the initial three-year term of the agreement.
+On September 30, 2020, Hydro One entered into an agreement with Ceridian Canada Ltd. to provide pay operations services for a five-year term which is expected to commence in 2023.

-BGIS Global Integrated Solutions Canada LP (BGIS) provides services to Hydro One, including facilities management and execution of certain capital projects as deemed required by the Company.
+BGIS provides services to Hydro One, including facilities management and execution of certain capital projects as deemed required by the Company.
 The agreement with BGIS for these services expires in December 2024, with an option for the Company to renew the agreement for an additional term of three years.